NarmadadeviS/customer-services-springboot/Readme.md

 # Customer Services API

-This project is a Spring Boot-based REST API that calculates and retrieves reward points earned by customers based on their purchase history.
+This project is a Spring Boot-based REST API that add customer details, calculates and retrieves reward points earned by customers based on their purchase history.
 The reward calculation follows a tiered system and allows querying for reward summaries within a specific date range.